BarryDigby/circrna_original/README.md

 - [x] environment.yml file pinned version numbers.
 - [ ] test dataset

-**Test Data:** circRNA data for Chromosome 1 in fastq files. map the fastq files, split chromosome 'in half' and use for DE (must have 3 replicates).
+**Test Data:** circRNA data for Chromosome 1 in fastq files (1 set of fastq pairs). map the fastq files, split chromosome 'in half' and use for DE (must have 3 replicates).
 Fastq files are suitably small ~2Mb.
 Figure out how to store the data on github + bwa + hisat2 index files for minimal test run. use ciriquant for the analysis. do not use all 6 tools for test dataset.
 ***

 # Notes